 Types of Ad Fraud specific for Mobile Devices

 Click farming is the large-scale operation that adopts the brute force approach.
 Instead of using sophisticated bots or malicious apps, click farms use hundreds of active devices that are run by human or bot operators.
-Their task is to simply generate in-app engagement: click ads or generate other in-app activity.
+The task of these device farms is to simply generate in-app engagement: click ads or generate other in-app activity.

 Click injections, interceptions or flooding are aimed to claim credit for the click (or app install, or other events) that originates from the same device.
 A malicious but seemingly simple app, such as a flashlight or calculator app may run in the background, detect an app install and inject its click right before the correct click is generated.
 If done well, the malicious app owner will be credited for this event instead of an advertiser.